Coderived and contraderived categories for a cotorsion pair, flat-type cotorsion pairs, and relative periodicity: Introduction

 The property of Corollary~\ref{flaprojective-conjecture-corollary}(10) was already formulated as Conjecture~\ref{flaprojective-conjecture} in the Introduction.
 Let us state it again with the added benefit of the whole list of equivalent formulations.

 \begin{conj}[Flaprojective Conjecture] All the equivalent conditions of Corollary~\ref{flaprojective-conjecture-corollary} hold for all homomorphisms of associative rings $R\rarrow A$. \end{conj}

+In the next corollary, it is assumed that flat left $R$\+modules have finite projective dimensions.
+In particular, all Noetherian commutative rings $R$ of finite Krull dimension have this property~\cite[Corollaire~II.3.2.7]{RG}, as well as all associative rings $R$ of the cardinality not exceeding~$\aleph_n$ for a finite integer~$n$ \,\cite[Th\'eor\`eme~7.10]{GJ}.

-\begin{ex} Let $R\rarrow A$ be a homomorphism of associative rings.
+\begin{cor} Let $R\rarrow A$ be a homomorphism of associative rings.
 Assume that all flat left $R$\+modules have finite projective dimensions.
-In particular, this holds whenever $R$ is a Noetherian commutative ring of finite Krull dimension~\cite[Corollaire~II.3.2.7]{RG}, and also whenever the cardinality of an associative ring $R$ does not exceed~$\aleph_n$ for a finite integer~$n$ \,\cite[Th\'eor\`eme~7.10]{GJ}.
 Then all the equivalent conditions of Corollary~\ref{flaprojective-conjecture-corollary} hold for the ring homomorphism $R\rarrow A$.
+In other words, Conjecture~\ref{flaprojective-conjecture} is true for $R\rarrow A$. \end{cor}

-The point is that the projective dimensions of modules are never increased by transfinitely iterated extensions (in view of the Eklof lemma, see Lemma~\ref{eklof-lemma}).
+\begin{proof} The point is that the projective dimensions of modules are never increased by transfinitely iterated extensions (in view of the Eklof lemma, see Lemma~\ref{eklof-lemma}).
 Furthermore, if $G$ is a flat left $R$\+module of projective dimension~$n$, then the projective dimension of the $A$\+module $A\ot_RG$ does not exceed~$n$.
 If all flat left $R$\+modules have finite projective dimensions, then such projective dimensions are uniformly bounded by some fixed integer~$d$, by Lemma~\ref{finite-projective-dimensions-are-bounded}.
 In view of Proposition~\ref{flaprojective-cotorsion-pair-prop}, it follows that the projective dimensions of all $A/R$\+flaprojective left $A$\+modules do not exceed~$d$.